runtimeverification/k/docs/user_manual.md

 The semantics of the two attributes is defined as follows:
 - If a simplification rule is marked `concrete`, then _all_ arguments must be concrete for the rule to match.
-- If a simplification rule is marked `symbolic`, then the rule will match only if _at least one_ argument is symbolic.
+- If a simplification rule is marked `symbolic`, then _all_ arguments must be symbolic for the rule to match.
 - The following syntax `concrete(<variables>)` (resp. `symbolic(<variables>)`),
 where `<variables>` is a list of variable names separated by commas, can be used to specify the exact arguments the user expects to match concrete (resp. symbolic)